MeyyappanIsATechie/win32/desktop-src/wsw/serialization.md

 Serialization is the process of writing values in C data structures (structs, arrays, and primitive values) as an XML element.
 Deserialization is the reverse process.

-Serialization is the process of writing values in C data structures (structures, arrays, and primitive values) as an XML element.
-Deserialization is the reverse process.

 Both processes rely on a description of the mapping between the C data structures and the XML.

 ![Diagram showing how serialization and deserialization rely on a description of the mapping between the C data structures and the XML.](images/xmlmapping.png)